Guggenheim/Collections-API-Spec/bibliographies.md

 	        }
 	    ],
 	    "copyright": "\u00a9 Solomon R. Guggenheim Museum",
+	    "description": "&lt;p&gt;As Director Thomas M. Messer wished &amp;#8220;to avoid too institutional an emphasis in the inherently fluid area of contemporary art,&amp;#8221; the third iteration of the Exxon National Exhibition used the lens of guest curator, critic Peter Frank, as the interpolator between museum and art.
+Frank also wrote the catalogue&amp;#8217;s introductory text.
+Each of the nineteen diverse American artists is featured with biographical information, a short artist's statement, and images of their work in both color and black and white.
+The artists featured are Michael Brakke, Guy de Cointet, Manny Farber, Vernon Fisher, Heidi Gl&amp;#252;ck, Tom Green, William Haney, Patrick Hogan, Tom Holste, Barbara Kruger, Philip Larson, Jim Richard, Bill Richards, Darryl Sapien, Norie Sato, Gael Stack, John White, George Woodman, and Frank Young.&lt;/p&gt;", "edition": null,
-	    "edition": null,
+	    "excerpt": null,
 	    "has_media": true,
 	    "id": 996,
 	    "language": "en",
 	    "media": [ ... ],
+	    "physical": {
-	    "notes": "7.50 x 8.50 inches",
+	        "dimensions": "7.50 x 8.50 inches",
-	    "objects": {
-	        "count": 0,
-	        "items": null,
-	        "items_per_page": 20,
-	        "page": 1,
-	        "pages": 0,
+	        "pages": "92"
-	        "total_count": 0
 	    },
-	    "page_count": "92",
-	    "physical_description": "&lt;p&gt;As Director Thomas M. Messer wished &amp;#8220;to avoid too institutional an emphasis in the inherently fluid area of contemporary art,&amp;#8221; the third iteration of the Exxon National Exhibition used the lens of guest curator, critic Peter Frank, as the interpolator between museum and art.
-Frank also wrote the catalogue&amp;#8217;s introductory text.
-Each of the nineteen diverse American artists is featured with biographical information, a short artist's statement, and images of their work in both color and black and white.
-The artists featured are Michael Brakke, Guy de Cointet, Manny Farber, Vernon Fisher, Heidi Gl&amp;#252;ck, Tom Green, William Haney, Patrick Hogan, Tom Holste, Barbara Kruger, Philip Larson, Jim Richard, Bill Richards, Darryl Sapien, Norie Sato, Gael Stack, John White, George Woodman, and Frank Young.&lt;/p&gt;", "published": {
+	    "published": {
 	        "place": null,
 	        "year": 1981